Skip to main content

 BIOGRAPHY

-Dr. Erinn O’Brien (she/her) was born and raised in Arizona.
-She graduated from Arizona State University with a Bachelor of Arts in Psychology with a focus in learning and behavior.
-She worked in behavioral health with children and young adults with autism for nine years, providing care in their homes, a private K-12 school, and an integrative therapy practice.
-This opened her eyes to the importance of collaborative care and putting the individual at the center to ensure their needs are addressed in meaningful and long-lasting ways.
-It was while accompanying a family to a doctor’s appointment that she saw naturopathic medicine in action.
-She was inspired by the time the doctor took to listen to the family’s concerns, connect to the child, and their expertise in guiding them through their medical options.
+Born and raised in Arizona, Dr. O’Brien graduated from Arizona State University with a Bachelor of Arts in Psychology, concentrating in learning and behavior.
+For nine years, she worked in behavioral health with children and young adults with autism, providing care in their homes, in a private K-12 school, and in an integrative therapy practice.
+That experience shaped her conviction that truly effective care is collaborative and centered on the individual — an approach she first saw modeled in medicine while accompanying a family to a naturopathic doctor’s appointment.
+She was struck by how much time the physician took to listen to the family’s concerns, connect with the child, and thoughtfully guide them through their options.

 Reviews coming soon…